Coaches to Sheffield

 The Bullring & Grand Central

-Some of the UK’s largest stores
+Some of the UK’s Largest Stores

-Did you know Birmingham is home to two brands’ biggest stores?
-The world’s biggest Primark is five floors of highstreet bargains, including the largest Duck & Dry beauty studio, an in-store barbershop and the ever-popular Disney Cafe.
-Then just down the street in Dale End, the HMV Vault is 25,000 sq ft of DVDs, Vinyl, CDs and more!
-If you’re lucky you may even find a famous face on stage when you arrive.
+Did you know Birmingham is home to some of the UK's largest stores?
+The world’s largest Primark offers five floors of high street bargains, featuring the biggest Duck & Dry beauty studio, an in-store barbershop, and the beloved Disney Cafe.
+There is also H&M Home, River Island, Pull & Bear and not to forget just a short walk away in Dale End, the HMV Vault boasts 25,000 sq ft of DVDs, vinyl, CDs, and more.
+You might even catch a celebrity on stage when you visit!

 Great Western Arcade